What compels the reader to read your blog post? It’s a catchy blog post introduction.

 The introduction set the goal and tempo.
 It provides the reader with background information on the subject topic.
 In nutshell, the blog post introduction introduces the topic and summarizes it.

-What is Purpose of a Blog Post Introduction?
+What is the Purpose of a Blog Post Introduction?

 The main purpose of a blog post introduction is to introduce the subject to the readers.
 A good introduction helps in the following ways: